For many people, connecting a soundbar to a TV is the easiest way to improve the sound of TV shows and movies.

-You may also find this connection type on soundbars with multiple inputs - as a way of connecting more external devices to your soundbar.
+You may also find a stereo analog audio connection on soundbars with multiple inputs to connect more external devices to your soundbar.

-The easiest way to connect this up is to use a standard stereo analog audio cable from a stereo analog audio output on the TV.
+The easiest way to connect this up is to use a standard stereo analog audio wire from the red and white RCA line out on the TV.

-You probably have dozens of these lying around the house already!
+You probably have dozens of these lying around the house already.

 Just connect the red and white connectors to the same color RCA connections on your devices:

-This connection is straight-forward.
-But, AV devices have all sorts of different connection types.
+Unfortunately, AV devices have all sorts of different connection types.

 Newer TVs don’t often have a stereo analog output.